Pediatric Gastroenterology & Nutrition

 Services and treatments we provide include:

-We may recommend various laboratory and imaging tests to provide more information about your child’s diagnosis or to rule out other conditions.
-We also offer endoscopic tests to diagnose and treat GI conditions.
+We may recommend various laboratory and imaging tests to provide more information about your child’s diagnosis or to evaluate for other conditions.
+We also offer endoscopic procedures to diagnose and treat GI conditions.
 In these procedures, your child’s provider inserts a thin tube with a camera at the end (endoscope) into your child’s digestive tract through their mouth (upper endoscopy) or anus (colonoscopy).

 Using the camera and small tools passed through the endoscope, your child’s provider can look inside their gastrointestinal tract, collect tissue samples (biopsies) and perform treatments.
 At Golisano Children’s Hospital, we perform these procedures in our state-of-the-art endoscopic suite.
 Your child will receive anesthesia or sedation to ensure they are comfortable.